 Diana Wolfe – Consultant

 Diana is a trained journalist and agricultural science graduate with more than two decades’ experience as a media relations consultant and writer.
-She has conducted a number of media advocacy campaigns that have contributed directly to changes in government policy and/or legislation, including the Breathing Easy campaign for smoke free live music venues, which Diana initiated – this award-winning project contributed directly to the introduction of smoke-free venues in Victoria.
+She specialises in both arts and advocacy campaigns and she has conducted a number of media advocacy campaigns that have contributed directly to changes in government policy and/or legislation, including the Breathing Easy campaign for smoke free live music venues, which Diana initiated – this award-winning project contributed directly to the introduction of smoke-free venues in Victoria.
 She lead the media advocacy for the Call This A Home campaign (which resulted in changes to rooming house regulations in Victoria) and was lead consultant on the national Mathematics & Statistics: Critical Skills For Australia’s Future report and campaign (which led to changes in the Commonwealth Government’s university funding for mathematical sciences).

 Sarah Boykett – Consultant

-Sarah is a PR professional with over a decade of experience in consumer PR for some of Australia’s best loved brands and a special love for all things health and nutrition.
+Sarah is a university qualified nutritionist, dietetics student and PR professional with over a decade of experience in consumer PR for some of Australia’s best loved brands and a special love for all things health and nutrition.
 With a background in science, she is an enthusiastic advocate for communicating the benefits of a healthy lifestyle backed by research.
 She has worked on numerous health campaigns and is currently studying nutrition.